Predators vs. Penguins Prediction & Picks - November 28

 Predators Splits and Trends

-- The Predators have a record of 10-10 this season and are 1-0-1 in overtime matchups.
+- The Predators have finished 1-0-1 in overtime games as part of an overall record of 10-10.

-- Nashville has earned six points (3-3-0) in its six games that finished with a one-goal margin.
+- Nashville is 3-3-0 (six points) in its six games decided by one goal.

-- This season the Predators scored only one goal in one game and they lost that matchup.
+- In the one game this season the Predators scored just one goal, they lost.

-- Nashville failed to win all six games this season when it scored exactly two goals.
+- Nashville has lost all six games this season when it scored exactly two goals.

-- The Predators have scored at least three goals 13 times, earning 20 points from those matchups (10-3-0).
+- The Predators have scored at least three goals 13 times, and are 10-3-0 in those games (to register 20 points).

-- This season, Nashville has recorded a single power-play goal in nine games has a record of 5-4-0 in those matchups.
+- In the nine games when Nashville has scored a single power-play goal, it went 5-4-0 to register 10 points.

 Team Stats Comparison